amegeddon/plaspenmynydd/README.md

         * Overlay used on image-menu in history.html appeared larger than the image it was covering on large and extra large screen sizes.
     * ***Solution Used:***
         * Overlay sized to the same size as the images it was overlaying.
+1. * ***Issue Found:***
+        * Carousel buttons to move onto next and previous image not working on second carousel on history.html page.
+    * ***Solution Used:***
+        * This was quite a straightforward fix, googled the problem and learnt that if using multiply carousels on same page that they need different id's on the indicator controls.

 ## **Post Development Testing**
 ### **Validators**